 Object Separation using Random-Walk Distance Map

 Recipe utilizing an object separation workflow relying on the Random-Walk Distance Map.
-It is more robust for noisy segmentation or non-spherical shapes, compared to Separate Object.
+It is more robust than Separate Object for noisy segmentation or non-spherical shapes.

 Object Separation workflows typically rely on a Euclidean or Chamfer Distance map for the detection of local extremities to identify the center of individual objects, and a watershed transform to identify separating lines.
 In Amira-Avizo-PerGeos, the module Separate Object implements such a workflow.